 As the security of modern cars has improved, so criminals have realised it is generally easier to steal the keys than break into the car without them.
 Unfortunately, this could mean that it’s your house that gets targeted, rather than simply your car.

-Keep your keys out of sight and out of reach of somebody reaching in via a window or the letterbox (thieves have been known to ‘fish’ for keys with a piece of wire), but still somewhere obvious enough that should somebody break into your house, they will find the keys before resorting to any confrontation.
+Keep your car keys out of sight and out of reach of somebody reaching in via a window or the letterbox (thieves have been known to ‘fish’ for keys with a piece of wire), but still somewhere obvious enough that should somebody break in to your house, they will find the car keys before resorting to any confrontation.

-Remember, too, that if your car has keyless entry, it's susceptible to a form of theft called 'relay theft'.
-This is where criminals use sophisticated electronics to trick your car into thinking the key is nearby, so that they can open and start it.
-It's difficult to guard against this sort of ploy, but you can help to prevent it by storing your keys well away from doors and windows and as far away as possible from your car.
-You can also buy a signal-blocking pouch in which to store the keys when they're at home.
+Remember that if your car has a keyless entry system, it's susceptible to a form of vehicle theft called 'relay theft'.
+This is where car thieves use sophisticated electronic relay devices to hijack the key signal and trick your car into thinking the key fob is nearby, so that they can open and start it.
+It's difficult to guard against this sort of keyless car theft, but you can help to prevent it by storing your car keys well away from from the front door and windows and as far away as possible from your car.
+You can also buy a signal-blocking Faraday bag in which to store the keys when they're at home, which can help protect against a relay attack.

 If you’re particularly concerned, you can buy number plates that break if somebody tries to remove them, but at the very least you should report stolen plates to the police as a matter of urgency.